AndreFeh/HackerRank-JavaDev/Java_Classroom_Study/README.md

 >>> %n: Quebra de linha independente de plataforma (equivalente a \n)

  - When I wanna put it defining rules, any aspects like %03d can to be realized
    - It say [I just can insert max 3 numbers, if less than that, add Zeros...]

-* Look the sample code Function-Printf
+### \b Look the sample code Function-Printf